Artabanes

 Artabanes (Armenian: Արտաւան Artawan, from Parthian Artawân, fl.
-538–554) was an Eastern Roman (Byzantine) general of Armenian origin who served under Justinian I (r.
-527–565).
-Initially a rebel against Byzantine authority, he fled to the Sassanid Persians but soon returned to Byzantine allegiance.
+538–554) was a Byzantine general of Armenian origin who served under Justinian I. Initially a rebel against Byzantine authority, he fled to the Sassanid Persians but soon returned to Byzantine allegiance.
 He served in Africa, where he won great fame by killing the rebel general Guntharic and restoring the province to imperial allegiance.
 He became engaged to Justinian's niece Praejecta, but did not marry her due to the opposition of the Empress Theodora.
 Recalled to Constantinople, he became involved in a failed conspiracy against Justinian in 548/549, but wasn't punished severely after its revelation.
 He was soon pardoned and sent to Italy to fight in the Gothic War, where he participated in the decisive Byzantine victory at Casilinum.

 Early life

-Artabanes was a descendant of the royal Armenian Arsacid line, a branch of which at the time was recognized as autonomous local princes in the eastern fringes of the Eastern Roman Empire.
+Artabanes was a descendant of the royal Armenian Arsacid line, a branch of which at the time was recognized as autonomous local princes in the eastern fringes of the Byzantine Empire.
 His father was named John, and he had a brother also named John.